-Let us give you some suggestions as what you should not miss on your trip to Arequipa.
+Machu Travel Peru will give you some suggestions about what you should not miss on your trip to Arequipa.

 Considered the signature dish in Arequipa is Rocoto Relleno.
 Made with Red Peppers that are cleaned and the seeds removed, then the pepper is stuffed with chopped meat, peanuts, boiled eggs, olives, cream cheese and milk, and baked in the oven, when is ready served with potatoes.